OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 ![](images/500/Lab500_image120.PNG)

-3. Before you can create an Extract, you need to setup a credential alias for the GoldenGate user (GGADMIN).
+3. Before you can create an Extract, you need to setup a credential alias for the GoldenGate user (C##GGATE).
 This is done from the Configuration menu option in the grey bar on the left of the screen (Figure A-3).

 Figure A-3: